 For example, simple CTAs such as “Click Here” and “Download” are short and concise, but they don’t compel readers to take action.
 The best CTAs help the reader understand what they’re getting when they click.
 “Download Free Whitepaper” or “Sign Up Now” are examples of stronger CTAs that that will resonate with readers.

 Even ad copy that once performed well can lose its luster over time.
 It’s a good idea to keep testing new ads continuously, even if your existing ads are performing well.
 Studies have shown that companies with many different landing page versions generate up to 12 times more leads than their competitors with only a few landing pages.
 The reason?
 More personalized landing pages have greater appeal to viewers across a wide audience, and allow businesses to test many different messages to find the ones that work the best.

 To capture this high conversion rate, try diversifying your ad copy and testing new versions on a regular basis.
 You’ll be able to target your campaigns for a wider audience, and get a better idea of what messaging works best overall.

-In the past, we’ve advocated for mobile PPC campaigns as an effective way to get the best performance out of your PPC ad spend.
-As mobile devices take up a larger market share and buyers make the shift from desktop to mobile browsing, it’s more important than ever to activate and optimize your mobile PPC campaigns.
-If your PPC campaigns are starting to lag, turning on mobile can help you reach a larger audience and connect with prospects that you might have been missing out on.
+In the past, we’ve advocated for mobile Google Ads campaigns as an effective way to get the best performance out of your Google Ads spend.
+As mobile devices take up a larger market share and buyers make the shift from desktop to mobile browsing, it’s more important than ever to activate and optimize your mobile Google Ads campaigns.
+If your Google Ads campaigns are starting to lag, turning on mobile can help you reach a larger audience and connect with prospects that you might have been missing out on.